List of Maid Sama! characters: Seika High School

 Misaki's childhood friend who comes to Seika High in search of his first love.
-His first appearance is in chapter 26, where it is revealed that Misaki is his first love; however, his feelings are unrequited.
+It is revealed that Misaki is his first love; however, his feelings are unrequited.
 When they were children, he was an overweight boy who Misaki helped back to his feet after he fell from a tree.
 He fell in love with her, but soon moved away to live with his grandfather in the countryside when his parents died.
 When he returns, his appearance has changed considerably from losing so much weight (supposedly from eating nothing but vegetables), though he remains a glutton and loves to eat anything.
 He is also one of the few people who know about Misaki's part time job.
 He loves Misaki very much, and dislikes Usui as a rival for Misaki's affections.
 While Misaki does like him, her feelings toward him are platonic.

 Though he admires Usui's strength and talent, Usui seems indifferent to Shintani and frequently mocks him, repetitively calling him 下役君 (pronounced as sanshita-kun, meaning "underling").
 However, Usui secretly regards him as a rival for Misaki as well, particularly when Misaki and Shintani's childhood friendship is made apparent.
 He refuses to give up on Misaki despite being fully aware of her and Usui's feelings for each other, having resolved prior to moving that he would not let Misaki having a boyfriend deter him.
 Misaki's mother and sister both note that he physically resembles Misaki's father.
 Reacting to this, he claims that he would never abandon the people he cares about.
 Later, Hinata notes Usui does just that when he leaves Misaki for England.

-Eventually, when he realizes that Misaki would always going to consider him only as a friend, Shintani decides to move on and takes an interest in Misaki's sister, Suzuna, who reveals her feelings for him in chapter 82.
+Eventually, when he realizes that Misaki would always going to consider him only as a friend, Shintani decides to move on and takes an interest in Misaki's sister, Suzuna, who reveals her feelings for him.
 The two marry three years later and Shintani officially becomes a brother-in-law to both Misaki and Usui, though he still regularly fights with Usui up to their wedding ceremony.